Laziness, the Enemy of ActionAUTHOR: Francisco Sáez

-Laziness is probably, along with fear, one of the greatest enemies of actions.
-Although often used as a derogatory term, the fact is that laziness is somehow part of the animal and human nature.
-It pushes us to avoid certain actions, movements or works, and there are many possible causes:
+Laziness, together with fear, is one of the greatest enemies of actions.
+Although it usually has a negative connotation, the truth is that laziness is somehow included in animal and human nature.
+It’s the unwillingness to work or use energy, despite having the ability to do so, and there can be different causes:

-- The action won’t provide a worthwhile benefit.
+- The action won’t provide us with a worthwhile benefit.

-- The work won’t have the recognition we want.
+- The work done will not get the recognition we want.

-- The action can cause physical pain or a negative mental state.
+- The action may cause physical pain or a negative mental state.

-- We don’t consider ourselves sufficiently prepared to undertake such activity.
+- We do not consider ourselves sufficiently prepared to perform that activity.